Unity-Technologies/ml-agents/docs/Learning-Environment-Design.md

 successfully, you can add the trained model file to your Unity project for use with an **Internal** Brain.

-The ML-Agents Academy class orchestrates the Agent simulation loop as follows:
+The ML-Agents Academy class orchestrates the agent simulation loop as follows:

 1. Calls your Academy subclass's `AcademyReset()` function.
 2. Calls the `AgentReset()` function for each Agent in the scene.